Fersubair40/Fersubair40/README.md

  🔭 I’m currently working full-time and building user interface using react.
 <br>
 <br>
- 🌱 I’m currently learning  Ruby on Rails and Golang.
+ 🌱 👨🏽‍💻🪄 I’m currently learning  Ruby on Rails and Scala.
 <br>
 <br>
  👯 I’m looking to collaborate on exiciting projects.